100/101. Introduction to Music.

 270. Collaboration Across the Arts.

 The direction of this course is determined largely by the unique combination of students who participate.
 Students form groups of two or three to work on a collaborative project of their own design reflecting their collective interests.
 For example, a pair of students may create a multimedia work that draws connections between image and sound.
-We will critique, as a group, works in progress, and will also study exemplary works, discuss relevant aesthetic issues, trace connections across media, and consider strategies for collaborative work.
-Offered occasionally.
+Students critique works in progress, study exemplary works, discuss relevant aesthetic issues, trace connections across media and consider strategies for collaborative work.
+Offered every year.
 Prerequisite: permission of the instructor.
 Also offered as AAH 270 and PCA 270.

 281. Music Video.

 Music television created new ways of visualizing music, new ways of seeing sound.
-In this course, we look at the rise of music video in the 1980s, its predecessors and its influences.
-While we focus primarily on the history and criticism of music video, the course also contains a substantial production component which includes creating and editing sound and video files.
+This course looks at the rise of music video in the 1980s, its predecessors and its influences.
+While the focus is primarily on the history and criticism of music video, the course also contains a substantial production component that includes creating and editing sound and video files.
 Offered occasionally.
 Also offered as FILM 281.

 300. Musical Structures.